-Regarding the history of life on Earth, we can represent it as a film composed of many single frames, at whose beginning a lifeless planet is represented, while in the end we see the life of our time, including humanity.
-Many of the frames in the movie are obscured, while in some parts the interpretable frames are more frequent.
-The closer we get to the end, the more frequent the series of clear frames are.
+Regarding the history of life on Earth, we can represent it as a film composed of many single frames, at whose beginning a lifeless planet is represented, while in the end we see the life of our time, including humankind.
+Many of this movie's frames are obscured, while in some parts the interpretable frames are more frequent.
+The closer we get to the end, the more frequent the series of clear frames.
 We have the impression that the film tells a story that has, so to speak, a plot, but the interpretation of this plot is unsatisfactory for now.
-The content of the single frames was not arbitrarily established, but was determined by the scientists on the basis of the interdisciplinary connections and observations available in the current world.
+The content of the single frames was not arbitrarily established, but was determined by scientists on the basis of the interdisciplinary connections and observations available in the current world.
 A frame traced back to three billion years ago does not correspond to a photograph of the Earth taken at that time, but it is a reconstruction, as far as possible coherent and convincing, of a set of phenomena based on current evidence and knowledge.
-In order to be coherent, the frame must be in agreement with all the previous frames as well as with the following ones: each of the previous frames must have in itself the premises that allow the potential development of a condition that will lead to one of the following frames, each of which must be able to be interpreted on the basis of what is contained in the previous frames.
+In order to be coherent, the picture must agree both with all the previous frames and with the following ones: each of the previous frames must have in itself the premises that allow the potential development of a condition that will lead to one of the following frames, each of which must be able to be interpreted on the basis of what is contained in previous frames.

 There is another phenomenon, present since the initial stages of the expansion of the universe, which interests the observer and creates many problems for scientists: we could define it as individuation.
-Living beings present themselves as individuals, each distinct and separate from others, whether they are single-celled or multicellular organisms.
-But also the celestial bodies, stars and planets, present themselves as individuals, separated from each other by enormous half-empty spaces, and their features, including the reciprocal distances, become the elements necessary for the environmental conditions that lead to the development of life may exist on some of them.
-So, if in the initial phase the whole universe was characterized by an undifferentiated energetic condition, some form of discontinuity was necessary, which represented a sort of initial fundamental information.
+Living beings present themselves as individuals, each distinct and separate from others, whether they are single celled or multicellular organisms.
+But also celestial bodies, stars and planets, present themselves as individuals, separated from each other by enormous half-empty spaces, and their features, including the reciprocal distances, become the elements necessary for the environmental conditions leading to life development may exist on some of them.
+So, in the hypothesis that in the initial phase the entire universe was characterized by an undifferentiated energetic condition, some form of discontinuity was necessary, which represented a sort of initial fundamental information.
 At this point two questions are spontaneous.
 The first is: where does the information necessary to produce a process as complex as life come from?
 And the second: why can we human beings ask ourselves the first question?
 (I do not know if, in his own way, a horse can ask the same question, but I doubt it).
 These questions are completely appropriate in the field of knowledge, but at present science is not able to give them satisfactory answers.
-Perhaps the answers to many questions will be given in a distant future, far beyond our earthly adventure, but if science were to remove certain questions, declaring them not pertinent to it, it would prove not to be an instrument of exhaustive knowledge.
+Perhaps the answers to many questions will be given in a distant future, far beyond our earthly adventure, but if science were to remove certain questions, declaring them irrelevant to its purposes, it would demonstrate not having the resources to achieve exhaustive knowledge.

-To answer the first question, we hypothesized that all information should already be contained at a potential level in the energy that constituted the initial phase of the universe.
-Alternatively we should believe that the information has been gradually and progressively introduced into the physical structure present in a certain epoch, once the conditions suitable for its encoding and its preservation were present.
-Without wishing to deal here with the question of what name (that is, what label) to give to the source of information, it is important to recognize that in the information itself lies the creative quality of the universe.
-Hence the need, advanced by some scientists, to elaborate theories that consider the universe as a single immense interconnected system, or as a hologram, and in any case as something in which each phase, space and time included, is connected to all the other phases.
+Answering the first question, we hypothesized that all information should already be contained at a potential level in the energy that constituted the initial phase of the universe.
+Alternatively we should believe that information has been gradually and progressively introduced into the physical structure present in a certain era, once the conditions suitable for its encoding and its preservation were present.
+Without wishing to deal here with the question of what name (that is, what label) to give to the source of information, it is important to recognize that the creative quality of the universe lies precisely in information.
+Hence the need, advanced by some scientists, to elaborate theories that consider the universe as a single immense interconnected system, or as a hologram, and in any case as something in which each phase, space and time included, is connected to all other phases.

 The second question arises from the fact that at some point in the evolution of the process of life, the consciousness (and self-consciousness) of certain living organisms makes its appearance.
 Who poses the question?
-It is posed by my conscious Ego, that is my brain, or by someone else of the living humans.
+It is posed by the conscious Ego, through my brain, or through the brain of another living human.
 As we have seen in the page on the origin of mankind and consciousness, every person is a conscious organism who can be able to process information in a creative way.
 It is true that in our age the evolution of knowledge can proceed only through the exchange of information between human beings, and a single individual, however intelligent and gifted, could do little if left on a desert island without means of communication.
-His brain and intuition would certainly allow him some individual progress in the processing of the information he already owns, but the impossibility of being informed about new data acquired by other researchers and the lack of technologically advanced research tools would prevent him from keeping up with the evolution of scientific knowledge.
-However, he could successfully dedicate himself to some mental activities, such as the development of some philosophical theory or a branch of mathematics.
-The individual contribution to information processing is always essential, and it is always the genius of the few that makes decisive steps forward to knowledge, but the continuous increase in the complexity and quantity of information to be managed makes so that the progress of science is increasingly entrusted to an interconnection, to a network of brains (and nowadays also of computers), rather than to single individuals.
+His brain and intuition would certainly allow him to make some individual progress in processing of the information he already has, but the impossibility of being informed about new data acquired by other researchers and the lack of technologically advanced research tools would prevent him from keeping up with the evolution of scientific knowledge.
+However, he could successfully engage in some typically mental activities, such as the development of some philosophical theory or a branch of mathematics.
+The individual contribution to information processing is always essential, and it is thanks to the genius of a few that knowledge makes decisive steps forward, but the continuous increase in the complexity and quantity of information to be managed makes so that the progress of science is increasingly entrusted to interconnections, to networks of brains (and nowadays also of computers), rather than to single individuals.

 The information processing and the physical support of the brain

-Returning to considerations on the processing and transmission of information, we humans, through our conscience, have the opportunity to decode the message about the evolution of life of which we are recipients.
+Returning to considerations on processing and transmission of information, we humans, through our consciousness, have the opportunity to decode the message about life evolution of which we are recipients.
 That this happens through the activity of our brain should not surprise us, nor can it be considered in conflict with other hypotheses.
-The brain, in fact, is the indispensable tool so that this kind of information, along with many others, may reach this dimension.
-As we will see better dealing with the human psyche, the programs that we can be recipients and conveyors are the most diverse and depend not only on the functioning of our brain, but also on the stories of our lives: therefore on all inputs, stimuli, information and conditioning that we have received and which have been elaborated by our brain from the beginning of our life onwards.
-It happens, in some cases, that the human mind is also subjected to programs of hatred, rage, violence, nonsense and madness, but precisely in relation to this state of affairs it is necessary to separate the consciousness of the human being from the absurdity of an experience in which a person can be involved for causes that he/she does not know and does not control.
+Brain, in fact, is the indispensable tool which allows this kind of information, along with many others, to reach our dimension.
+As we will see better dealing with human psyche, the programs of which we can be recipients and conveyors are the most diverse and depend not only on the functioning of our brain, but also on the stories of our lives: therefore on all inputs, stimuli, information and conditioning that we have received and which have been elaborated by our brain from the beginning of our life onwards.
+It happens, in some cases, that human mind is also subjected to programs of hatred, rage, violence, nonsense and madness, but precisely in relation to this state of affairs it is necessary to separate the consciousness of us human beings from the absurdity of an experience in which a person can be involved for causes that they do not know and are not able to control.

 Conscious experiences and their meaning

-We open a parenthesis: if we examine particular experiences, such as NDEs (see the section dedicated to them), we can find a set of information relating to a condition that in many respects is almost antithetical to the human one.
-In these experiences there is often a luminous being that radiates a love of a power that goes beyond any human experience, an unconditional love that transfuses security, immense happiness and a sense of belonging, a love that finally makes you feel at home.
+Let's open a parenthesis: if we examine particular experiences, such as NDEs (see the section dedicated to them), we can find a set of information relating to a condition that in many respects is almost antithetical to the human one.
+In these experiences there is often a luminous being that radiates a love of a power that goes beyond any human experience, an unconditional love that conveys security, immense happiness and a sense of belonging, a love that finally makes one feel at home.
 Another aspect that sometimes occurs is the revision of one's life in the company of this being of light.
-There is never the feeling of being judged by him/her, and less than ever condemned.
+There is never the feeling of being judged, and less than ever condemned.
 Instead a sense of understanding and comfort prevails, not disjointed in some cases by a benevolent humor.
-If anything, it is the subject him/herself who, in perceiving what has been disharmonious in his/her life, especially in relation to the suffering caused to others by our actions, feels sorry for the inadequacy of his/her ability to positively control such a difficult condition as that of human life.
+If anything, are the experiencers themselves who, in perceiving what has been disharmonious in their life, especially in relation to the suffering caused to others by their actions, feel sorry for the inadequacy of their ability to positively control such a difficult condition as that of human life.

-Once again the scheme of the theory of information must be kept in mind, according to which the information itself, however elaborated, always has a recipient who must be able to decode it.
+Once again it should be kept in mind the information theory framework, according to which information itself, however elaborated, always has a recipient who must be able to decode it.
 All the efforts of science are oriented in this direction.
-If this were not the case, the universe would be an absurd and illusory system, and such would be our efforts towards its knowledge (a thesis, after all, coherently maintained by some philosopher).
-If we were not able to decode the information present in the universe, our human condition would be that of defenseless victims of an illusion, of a colossal deception with no way out: a condition that could lead to the more complete despair.
-But the very existence of the possibility of decoding information has as its unavoidable premise the fact that it has been codified and transmitted, also through the elaboration made by the brain generation after generation.
-We must thus hypothesize, by logical consistency, a source, a transmission and processing system, and a recipient: otherwise, there could be no meaning in its decoding.
-Given that the brain is the receiving and information processing device we have in this physical dimension, there are no elements in the current scientific knowledge that force us to exclude the possibility of the existence of other systems for transmitting and processing information in different dimensions.
+If this were not the case, the universe would be an absurd and illusory system, and such would be our efforts towards its knowledge (a thesis, after all, coherently maintained by some philosophers).
+If we were not able to decode the information present in the universe, our human condition would be that of defenseless victims of an illusion, a colossal deception with no way out: a condition that could lead to the more complete despair.
+But the very existence of the possibility of decoding information has as its unavoidable premise the fact that it has been codified and transmitted, also through the elaboration made by human brains generation after generation.
+We must thus hypothesize, by logical consistency, a source, a transmission and processing system, and a recipient: otherwise, there could be no meaning in decoding information.
+Since the brain is the receiving and processing device we have in this physical dimension, there are no elements in the current scientific knowledge that force us to exclude the possibility of the existence of other systems for transmitting and processing information in different dimensions.
 Physics itself not only does not exclude but rather hypothesizes the existence of other parallel universes different from the one in which we live, but coexisting with it.
 We can also imagine that death implies a transition from one to another of these universes, and the future evolution of scientific knowledge might reserve some surprise even in this respect.